near-ndc/i-am-human/contracts/registry/README.md

 See the function docs for more complete documentation.

 - `sbt_mint_iah(token_spec: Vec<(AccountId, Vec<TokenMetadata>)>) -> Vec<TokenId>` is a wrapper around `sbt_mint` and `is_human`.
 It mints SBTs only when all recipients are humans.

+- `sbt_burn(issuer: AccountId, tokens: Vec<TokenId>, memo: Option<String>)` - every holder can burn some of his tokens.

+- `sbt_burn_all()` - method to burn all caller tokens (from all issuers).
+To efficiently burn all tokens, the method must be called repeatedly until true is returned.

 - `is_human_call(ctr: AccountId, function: String, payload: JSONString)` checks if the predecessor account (_caller_) account is human (using `is_human` method).
 If it's not, then it panics and returns the deposit.
-Otherwise it makes a cross contract call passing the deposit:
+Otherwise it makes a cross contract call passing the provided deposit:

   ```python
   ctr.function(caller=predecessor_account_id,